-During 2010, we recognized a \$12.6 million net loss on the extinguishment of long-term debt, consisting of (i) an \$11.3 million loss on the extinguishment of our remaining outstanding \$179.4 million of 8% Senior Subordinated Notes due 2014 (the "6% Notes") and (ii) a \$1.3 million net loss on the repurchase of \$25.2 million of our 3% Convertible Notes for \$24.4 million.
-Included in the \$11.3 million loss on the extinguishment of our remaining 8% Notes was (i) \$5.2 million of premiums paid in connection with the repurchase of the 8% Notes pursuant to a tender offer, (ii) a \$3.6 million write-off of unamortized debti issuance costs associated with the 8% Notes.
-Included in the \$1.3 million net loss on the repurchase of our 3% Convertible Notes was (a) a \$1.8 million pro-rate write-off of the unamortized discount associated with the repurchase of 3% Convertible Notes and (b) a \$0.3 million pro-rate write-off of unamortized debt issuance costs, partially offset by a \$0.8 million gain on the repurchase of the 3% Convertible Notes.
+During 2010, we recognized a \$12.6 million net loss on the extinguishment of long-term debt, consisting of (i) an \$11.3 million loss on the extinguishment of our remaining outstanding \$179.4 million of 8% Senior Subordinated Notes due 2014 (the "8% Notes") and (ii) a \$1.3 million net loss on the repurchase of \$25.2 million of our 3% Convertible Notes for \$24.4 million.
+Included in the \$11.3 million loss on the extinguishment of our remaining 8% Notes was (i) \$5.2 million of premiums paid in connection with the repurchase of the 8% Notes pursuant to a tender offer, (ii) a \$3.6 million write-off of unamortized hedging activity associated with a terminated fair value swap and (iii) a \$2.5 million write-off of the remaining unamortized debt issuance costs associated with the 8% Notes.
+Included in the \$1.3 million net loss on the repurchase of our 3% Convertible Notes and (b) a \$0.3 million pro-rata write-off of unamortized discount associated with the repurchase of the 3% Convertible Notes.
+Included in the repurchase of the 3% Convertible Notes.
+Included in the repurchase of the 3% Convertible Notes and (b) a \$0.3 million pro-rata write-off of unamortized debt issuance costs, partially offset by a \$0.8 million gain on the repurchase of the 3% Convertible Notes.
 Income Tax Expense-

 The \$8.1 million (54%) increase in income tax expense was primarily a result of the \$20.2 million (50%) increase in income before income taxes in 2010 as compared to 2009.
 Our effective tax rate increased from 37.5% for the 2009 period to 38.3% for the 2010 period.
 The 80 basis point increase is primarily a result of the reversal of certain tax reserves in 2009, partially offset by 2010 tax exempt income and 2009 tax exempt losses from corporate owned life insurance policies.
-Our effective tax rate is highly dependent on our level of income taxes and permanent differences between book and tax income.
+Our effective tax rate is highly dependent on our level of income before income taxes and permanent differences between book and tax income.
 As a result, it is difficult to project our overall effective tax rate for any given period.
 Based upon our current expectation of 2011 income before income taxes, we expect our effective income tax rate will be between 38% and 40% in 2011.
 Discontinued Operations-

-During 2010, we so ld one franchise (one dealership location).
-The \$0.8 million, net of tax, net income from discontinued operations during 2010 consists of \$2.5 million, net of tax, of income from insurance proceeds related to tornado damage to vacant real estate of one of our former dealership locations in Yazoo City, Mississippi, partially offset by (i) \$1.3 million, net of tax, of impairment expenses related to certain property not currently used in our operations, (ii) \$0.2 million, net of tax, of net of tax, of net operating losses of franchises sold prior to or pending disposition as of December 31, 2010, including primarily rent and other expenses of idle facilities and (iv) a \$0.1 million, net of tax, loss on the sale of one franchise (one dealership location).
+During 2010, we sold one franchise (one dealership location).
+The \$0.8 million, net of tax, net income from discontinued operations during 2010 consists of \$2.5 million, net of tax, of income from insurance proceeds related to tornado damage to vacant real estate of one of our former dealership locations in Yazoo City, Mississippi, partially offset by (i) \$1.3 million, net of tax, of impairment expenses related to certain property not currently used in our operations, (ii) \$0.2 million, net of tax, of rent acceleration on certain real estate not currently used in our operations, (iii) \$0.1 million, net of tax, of net operating losses of franchises sold prior to or pending disposition as of December 31, 2010, including primarily rent and other expenses of idle facilities and (iv) a \$0.1 million, net of tax, loss on the sale of one franchise (one dealership location).